-Senate Bill 193 proposes several amendments to existing laws regarding the transfer of real property, the termination of a decedent's property interests, the disbursement of deposits in real property wholesaler contracts, and the filing of satisfactions of judgment.
-Notably, the bill modifies the process for revoking a transfer on death (TOD) beneficiary designation, requiring that revocation be executed through a specific instrument acknowledged by the owner and recorded with the register of deeds.
+Senate Bill 193 proposes several amendments to existing laws regarding the transfer of real property, the disbursement of deposits in real estate transactions, and the filing of satisfactions of judgment.
+Notably, the bill modifies the process for revoking a transfer on death (TOD) beneficiary designation, requiring that such revocation be executed through a specific instrument acknowledged by the owner and recorded with the register of deeds.
 It also clarifies that revocation by one owner does not affect the interests of other owners in cases of joint ownership.
-Additionally, the bill allows for the submission of the most recent property tax bill to obtain evidence of a decedent's terminated property interests, rather than the previous year's bill.
+Additionally, the bill allows for the submission of the most recent property tax bill to obtain evidence of a decedent's property interests, rather than the previous year's bill.

 Statutes affected: Bill Text: 710.13(3)(title), 710.13, 806.22(title), 806.22, 867.045(1)(j), 867.045, 867.046(2)(i), 867.046